PRIVACY AND COOKIES POLICY

 Administering and monitoring the website for misuse and investigating complaints about the website are all legitimate interests of the business.

 All information You provide to Us is stored on Our secure servers.
 Any payment transactions will be encrypted.
 Where We have given You (or where You have chosen) a password which enables You to access certain parts of Our site, You are responsible for keeping this password confidential.
 We ask You not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although We will do Our best to protect Your personal data, We cannot guarantee the security of Your data transmitted to Our site; any transmission is at Your own risk.
 Once We have received Your information, We will use strict procedures and security features to try to prevent unauthorised access.

 You have the right to ask Us not to process Your personal data for marketing purposes.
 We will usually inform You (before collecting Your data) if We intend to use Your data for such purposes or if We intend to disclose Your information to any third party for such purposes.
-You can exercise Your right to prevent such processing by checking certain boxes on the forms We use to collect Your data.
-You can also exercise the right at any time by contacting Us at [email protected].
+You can exercise Your right to prevent such processing by clicking on the ‘update your preferences’ link that’s included within Our emails or by contacting Us at [email protected].

-Our site may, from time to time, contain links to and from the websites of Our partner networks, advertisers and affiliates.
+Our websites may, from time to time, contain links to and from the websites of Our partner networks, advertisers and affiliates over which We have no control.
 If You follow a link to any of these websites, please note that these websites have their own privacy policies and that We do not accept any responsibility or liability for these policies.
 Please check these policies before You submit any personal data to these websites.